COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 In the judicial power, each court has already gotten independent of the others.
 Moreover, in a court, each judge has already gotten independent of the others.
 Out of such courts or judges, it is possible that the majority of them remain those protecting liberal rights in the traditional way and that a minority of them become those securing social rights in a new way.

-Such impairment is lesser when the legislative house of the rule of law protecting liberal rights, which was explained earlier, nominates them preferentially in such a way as was explained earlier than when traditional presidents or prime ministers do it.
-For example, it is possible and necessary that the committee concerning the composition of the judicial power in the legislative house of the rule of law proposes the nomination of judges, that its plenary session nominates them, and that when the legislative house of the human rule nominates them differently, the nomination of the former becomes final nomination.
+As for (1), the nomination of the judges of the supreme court by traditional presidents or prime ministers makes judges' legal interpretations influenced easily by their policies or political ideologies.
+Such influence is lesser when the legislative power nominate them with such a priority as was explained earlier given to L house in L system than when traditional presidents or prime ministers do it.
+For example, it is possible and necessary that the above committee proposes the nomination of judges, that its plenary session resolve on it, and that, when the legislative house of the human rule securing social rights (S house) resolve differently, the re-resolution of the former becomes final nomination.

 NOMINAL CHIEF OF A STATE